-If you choose to stay in water to birth, your baby should be born completely immersed in the water, then gently but immediately lifted out of the water face down.
+If you choose to stay in water to birth, your baby should be born completely immersed in the water, then gently but immediately lifted out of the water head first and face down.
 There should be minimal handling of the baby under the water to prevent the baby initiating breathing.